become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 - In case of any conflicting information always refer to the official AWS Documentation.

 ## Prerequisites:
-- You can dedicate 12 weeks and weekly meetings - Saturday Morning
+- Time commitement - 2 hours each Saturday and 6 to 8 hours spread over the week
-- Each session will be 2h long with external recommended activities
+- Understanding of basic IT concepts (e.g. Servers, Storage, IP Addresses)
-- Have your own AWS account
+- Have your own AWS account for practice.
+We can guide you about the process if you don't have account yet

 ## At a high level, the program is comprised of 2 stages:

 Stage 1: Technical Track

-- Candidates will register via a registration form - April 2022
+- Registratin will be open to all interested candidates - April 2022
-- Regular sessions will be set up for all the candidates - starting from 07/05/22
+- Regular online sessions will be set up every Saturday (10 AM UK time) for all the candidates - Starting from 07/05/22
-- Dedicate 2 hours time to attend an online session on Saturday and 6 to 8 hours each week to go through additional online learning activities
+- 6 to 8 hours of additional online learning activities each week to complete at your own time

 Stage 2 : Behavioural Track